-- Take advantage of CPD opportunities through CIfA or free training available through Historic England https://historicengland.org.uk/services-skills/training-skills/or FAME https://famearchaeology.co.uk/fame-webinars/
+- Take advantage of CPD opportunities through CIfA or free training available through Historic England or FAME.

 - Sell yourself on your transferable skills.
 These competencies have been gained over years and cannot be quickly learnt, or indeed taught.
 They underpin the technical skills which can be learnt once you are in work.
 Look at the job descriptions and person specifications of archaeological jobs.
 Note those competencies you already have or could be useful to employers such as being a confident communicator or having excellent IT/media skills.

-To join or rejoin CIfA go to https://www.archaeologists.net/join.
-The process has been streamlined and improved, so if you have looked at applying in the past, please go back to the pages and look at the process now.
-You may find there is considerable change and assistance.
-If you have questions about applying for a CSCS card you can find more information here https://www.archaeologists.net/cscs
+To join - or rejoin - CIfA, explore our joining information.
+The process has been streamlined and improved, so if you have looked at applying in the past, please go back to the pages and look at the process now - you may find there is considerable change and assistance.
+If you have questions about applying for a CSCS card, see our CSCS information page.

-If you’re already a CIfA member you might find it useful to sign up to Professional Pathways to receive bulletins with extra information about progression through CIfA’s professional grades.
-You can find out more about Professional Pathways here https://www.archaeologists.net/join/pathway
+If you’re already a CIfA member you might find it useful to sign up to Professional Pathways to receive bulletins with extra information about progression through CIfA’s professional grades